 Vista Land & Lifescapes, Inc. (Vista Land) is one of the leading integrated property developers in the Philippines and the largest homebuilder in the country overall.
 The Company believes that it is one of the few leading integrated property developers in the Philippines that is focused on the affordable market segment.
 The Company operates its residential property development business and commercial property development business through six distinct business units.
-Brittany, Crown Asia, Camella Homes, Communities Philippines and Vista Residences are focused on residential property development while Vistamalls is involved in commercial property development.
+Brittany, Crown Asia, Camella Homes, Communities Philippines and Vista Residences are focused on residential property development.
 Briefly, these business units may be distinguished as follows: